-One of the critical steps is adjusting rs to a particular valuation subject (relevering); the most common inconsistency comes from the data sample.
-Namely, it is often the case that in a selected sample of comparable companies (which is used to determine or check several valuation parameters), rs values are published and unlevering relevering taken for the sample;
+One of the critical steps is adjusting $\[Gamma]$ to a particular valuation subject (relevering); the most common inconsistency comes from the data sample.
+Namely, it is often the case that in a selected sample of comparable companies (which is used to determine or check several valuation parameters), $\[Gamma]$ values are published for only a small number of companies.
+Although it is only appropriate to use the capital structure of only those companies whose $\[Gamma]$ are published/included, it is very common to use the average capital structure for the entire sample.
+In this way, a significant distortion of the $\[Gamma]$ coefficient can occur, as well as of the WACC and consequent valuation results.